-Scallops are sealed in Ziplock bags and shipped in Styrofoam containers with frozen gel packs (the frozen gel packs keep the scallops cold, but the scallops arrive fresh, not frozen).
+Scallops are shipped FRESH, sealed in Ziplock bags and shipped in Styrofoam containers with frozen gel packs (the frozen gel packs keep the scallops cold, but the scallops arrive fresh, not frozen).
 They’re shipped via Federal Express Priority Overnight for a flat rate no matter how big your order is.
 I always encourage you to combine orders with friends and family (or coworkers) to split shipping costs and use less styrofoam.
+Bear in mind shipping is now free for orders over $200 (northeast) or $250 (elsewhere).

 All packages come with storage information, but here are the basics: put them in the coldest part of your fridge and eat within 7 days of the harvest date (the harvest date is written on each package).
 The colder they are, the longer they’ll stay fresh so I actually bury the bag in a bowl of ice (MAKE SURE THE BAG IS SEALED – you don’t want melting ice leaking into the bag).
 If you’re not going to use them within 7 days of harvest, I recommend freezing them.